ResearchComputing/Documentation/docs/programming/MPI-C.md

 Now the code is complete and ready to be compiled.
 Because this is an MPI program, we have to use a specialized compiler.
-Be sure to use the correct command based off of what compiler you have loaded.
+Be sure to use the correct command based on which compiler you have loaded.

 __OpenMPI__